pubkey/rxdb/examples/react-native/README.md

 1. run `npm start`
    * to run on ios or android specific emulators use `npm run ios` and `npm run android` respectively

+* It use current version RxDB (see preinstall script).
+Tested with rxdb@12.7.16
 ## Screenshot

 ![Screenshot](docfiles/screenshot.png?raw=true)